 However, I still couldn’t upload files to WordPress media library and still getting “Unable to Create Directory wp-content/uploads.
 Is its Parent Directory Writable by the Server” error when I try to upload the files even after using another browser to write the new post.

 How to solve “Unable to Create Directory wp-content/uploads.
 Is its Parent Directory Writable by the Server” error

-To solve this annoying error all what you need to do is changing the path of the old uploads folder to the new one.
+To solve this annoying error, you need to change the path of the old uploads folder to the new one.
 Follow these steps to solve the problem:

 - Log in to your WordPress admin panel (wp-admin).

 - In the Store uploads in this folder field, enter